maisam2004/travel_planning_project/README.md

 Here's an updated list of technologies and frameworks used in your Flask TravelApp project :

-* Flask: A lightweight and flexible web framework for Python.
+* **Flask**: A lightweight and flexible web framework for Python.
-* Flask SQLAlchemy: A Flask extension that adds ORM support for SQLAlchemy, facilitating database interactions.
+* **Flask SQLAlchemy**: A Flask extension that adds ORM support for SQLAlchemy, facilitating database interactions.
-* Flask Login: A Flask extension for managing user authentication and session management.
+* **Flask Login**: A Flask extension for managing user authentication and session management.
+* **flask-bcrypt:** This library integrates the bcrypt password hashing algorithm into Flask applications.
+It securely stores user passwords by hashing them before storing them in the database, preventing plain text password storage.
-* Flask Mail: A Flask extension for sending email messages.
+* **Flask Mail**: A Flask extension for sending email messages.
-* Phonenumbers:one of the modules that provides numerous features like providing basic information of a phone number, validation of a phone number
+* **Phonenumbers**:one of the modules that provides numerous features like providing basic information of a phone number, validation of a phone number
-* PostgreSQL: A powerful open-source relational database management system used for data storage in the application.
+* **PostgreSQL**: A powerful open-source relational database management system used for data storage in the application.
-* Werkzeug: A utility library for WSGI (Web Server Gateway Interface) applications, used in Flask for file handling and other tasks.
+* **Werkzeug**: A utility library for WSGI (Web Server Gateway Interface) applications, used in Flask for file handling and other tasks.
-* Jinja2: A templating engine for Python, used in Flask for generating dynamic HTML content.
+* **Jinja2**: A templating engine for Python, used in Flask for generating dynamic HTML content.
-* Flask WTForms :is a library for creating and validating web forms in Python.
+* **Flask WTForms** :is a library for creating and validating web forms in Python.
 It supports various fields, widgets, validators, CSRF protection, internationalization and more.
-* Psycopg2: A PostgreSQL adapter for Python, used for interacting with the PostgreSQL database.
+* **Psycopg2**: A PostgreSQL adapter for Python, used for interacting with the PostgreSQL database.
-* SQLAlchemy: A SQL toolkit and Object-Relational Mapping (ORM) library for Python, used in conjunction with Flask SQLAlchemy for database operations.
+* **SQLAlchemy**: A SQL toolkit and Object-Relational Mapping (ORM) library for Python, used in conjunction with Flask SQLAlchemy for database operations.
-* SMTPlib: A Python library for sending email messages via the Simple Mail Transfer Protocol (SMTP).
+* **SMTPlib**: A Python library for sending email messages via the Simple Mail Transfer Protocol (SMTP).
-* Heroku: A cloud platform that hosts your Flask application and provides tools for deployment, scaling, and monitoring.

-# WTForms

-# Flask-WTF

-# Flask-WTF

-# Flask-WTF
+* **datetime** module provides the tools to handle dates, times, and time manipulation within your application

 ### Database Structure: